vmware-archive/hmperformance/readme.md

-Performance-related test for HM9000
+#Performance-related test for HM9000

-# To Run These Tests
+##To Run The Benchmark

 ### 1. Install HM9000 and fetch the performance repo